gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-And then we could easily extend that arguments in EE class method:
+And then we could easily extend that argument in the EE class method:

 ``` ruby
 module EE